Picaazi/KidSat/README.md

 If you are viewing this from the KidSat project, these are the main changes that I have made:
 1. Changed the joins of the KR, IR and PR, and tidied up the code of ```survey_processing/main.py``` so that children from 6 to 18 are now included in the training data for the models.
 2. Tidied up, restructured and commented several files.
 As one example, I've commented and restructured ```evaluate_orphanhood.py```, which is the counterpart to ```evaluate.py``` from the KidSat project.
 This file only needs a couple of small changes to be used for predicting child deprivation for the KidSat project.
+3. Added code to predict orphanhood.
-3. Added a more in-depth set of instructions for getting all the data, setting up the google cloud compute engine, training the model and getting predictions and orphanhood maps.
+4. Added a more in-depth set of instructions for getting all the data, setting up the google cloud compute engine, training the model and getting predictions and orphanhood maps.

 Here is an overall description of how we plan to predict orphanhood:
 1. Get DHS data, use this to create our child deprivation indicators (we call poverty variables).